 How to start outsourcing web development?

 If the decision to outsource has been made, the next question is where do you start?
-Posting your job on collaboration platforms is not enough, let alone dangerous if you are on to something special about your product.
+Posting your job on collaboration platforms is not enough, and even dangerous if you are on to something special about your product.

 Send the bat signal/Find the company to outsource web development to

-If you know who want your project to be executed by, go ahead and hit them up.
+If you know who you want your project to be executed by, go ahead and hit them up.
 However, there are options.
 A ton of them.
-You can post your job with just a brief statement of what you want and how you want it, and let the companies take a shot.
+You can post your outsource web development project with just a brief statement of what you want and how you want it, and let the companies take a shot.
 You can research competition and see who does development for them.
 You can formulate a list of requirements and do the search yourself, eventually, you will narrow the circle to the ones that fit best.
-Generally, it’s quality-to-price ratio that separates the ones from the others.
+Generally, it’s a quality-to-price ratio that separates the ones from the others.

-Different companies and teams leverage different aspects of development.
+Different web development companies and teams leverage different aspects of development.
 Some are design-heavy, the others are rockstars in big data and machine learning.
 Finding the balance and the best-fitting expertise for your custom project is the main challenge.
-From our experience, people who are satisfied with the work we’ve done for them are willingly recommending us to their connections.
+From our experience, people who are satisfied with our work willingly recommend us to their connections.
 This is the best type of reference we can get and we’ll go to battle for it.

 Things to look at when evaluating web development companies:

 - Experience.
 Experience does not equal talent, but it does equal seasoned.
-The more projects in the belt, the better pattern recognition, and the lower the risk of being thrown off by whatever adversity might appear.
+The more projects in the belt, the better pattern recognition, and the lower the risk of being thrown off by whatever adversity might appear along the way.

 - Portfolio.
 Never judge the book by its cover, but isn’t that what the covers are for?
-A profound display of the past work can be just enough for you to settle down on a company.
+A profound display of past works can be just enough for you to settle down on a company.

 - Personnel.
 Regardless of the products delivered, it’s the people that you are going to be working with.
 How do they treat employees?
 What is their recruitment and adaptation process?
 These are the points you have the right to clarify when picking your squad.

 - Communication.
-Nevermind the geography and time zones.
-That is never an excuse for ineffective communication framework.
+Never mind the geography and time zones.
+That is never an excuse for an ineffective communication framework.
 The essential prerequisite is fluent English for the team you will be communicating with and the proficient level of English for all things writing.